 When it comes to precious metals, silver usually falls under gold in the desirability factor.
-Silver has been used in making fine jewellery, silverware, fine service wear and of course in creating coins for currency.
-These are just some of the uses that have been found for the precious metal known as sliver.
+This is because silver has been used in making fine jewellery, silverware, fine service wear and, of course, in creating coins for currency.
+These are just some of the uses that have been found for the precious metal known as a sliver.
 But where does silver actually come from?
-Well, like gold and most precious minerals sliver does come from the earth itself.
+Well, like gold and most precious minerals, silver does come from the earth itself.

-Sliver like other minerals such as copper and zinc actually comes from a compound of sulphur known as sulphides, The process of creating sliver and these other minerals happens deep within the earth crust, the saltwater from the ocean enters this area becomes something known as brime due to the high temperature that the water endures there.
-The brime can get up to a temperature as high as 350 degrees at the earth crust so when re-entering the seafloor a process starts within the brime.
+Silver, like other minerals such as copper and zinc, actually comes from a compound of sulphur known as sulphides; the process of creating silver and these other minerals happens deep within the earth crust, the saltwater from the ocean enters this area becomes something known as brime due to the high temperature that the water endures there.
+The brime can get up to a temperature as high as 350 degrees at the earth crust, so when re-entering the seafloor, a process starts within the brime.

-Unlike copper, lead and zinc which are also formed in this way sliver have more components of sulphides within it when it’s formed.
-Mining for silver along with the other minerals usually takes place on the ocean floor in an area known as black smokers.
+Unlike copper, lead and zinc, which are also formed in this way, sliver has more sulphide components within it when it’s formed.
+Mining for silver and other minerals usually takes place on the ocean floor in an area known as black smokers.
 The name black smokers were derived from the fact that the area has a dark black look that the areas of the ocean floor takes on where the minerals are found.